University of Colorado

 Civic and Community Engagement | Criminology | Demography, Population, and Ecology | Family, Life Course, and Society | International and Area Studies | Latin American Studies | Place and Environment | Rural Sociology | Tourism | Urban Studies and Planning

 Davis, Katherine, "The Significance of Comunidade Sabiaguaba within the Developing City of Fortaleza, CE" (2014).
 Independent Study Project (ISP) Collection.
-Paper 2006.
+2006.

 Civic and Community Engagement Commons, Criminology Commons, Demography, Population, and Ecology Commons, Family, Life Course, and Society Commons, Latin American Studies Commons, Place and Environment Commons, Rural Sociology Commons, Tourism Commons, Urban Studies and Planning Commons